yusing/godoxy-wiki/src/Notifications.md

 Notifications are sent to users to inform them about an event, update, or action.

+Currently used for:

-Currently used for notifying service health status changes only.
+- Notifying service health status changes
+- Notifying when certificate renewal is successful or failed
+- Notifying when errors occur on config file reload

 ## Enabling Notifications